 The course will begin with an investigation of the physical and chemical changes taking place within the atmosphere and ocean which are driving planetary warming, a study of the ecological effects of shifting climate trends and more extreme weather, and an examination of the injustices relating to who is and will experience the worst effects of an increasingly hotter planet.
 The course will then shift to explore the possible biological, technological, policy, economic, and cultural innovations needed to move us towards global, net-zero carbon emissions by the year 2050.
 Students will also examine and assess the adaptation measures which will be necessary to make ecosystems, communities, infrastructure, and the global economy more resilient to inevitable impacts of anticipated warming.

-In the Spring, students will work to complete an action research project to design a strategy for replacing a source of carbon emissions within New York City, or adapting a local ecosystem or infrastructure to build its resilience against the impending impacts of climate change, while assessing the economic, political, and cultural implications of their design.
+In the spring, students will work to complete an action research project to design a strategy for replacing a source of carbon emissions within New York City, or adapting a local ecosystem or infrastructure to build its resilience against the impending impacts of climate change, while assessing the economic, political, and cultural implications of their design.

 World Languages